Dedicated to the memory of all the men and women of the Bridgnorth area who died during the two World Wars.

 Frederick Ball was the son of Henry Ball, a cabinet maker, and his wife Mary Ann.
 They lived in Listley Street.
 By 1901 Henry was working as a grocer on his own account.
 In 1911, Frederick was working as an assistant in the shop. - now run as a bakers and grocers by his widowed mother.

-Frederick served in the 1st Battalion King’s Shropshire Light Infantry.
+Frederick enlisted in about February 1915.
+He served in the 1st Battalion King's Shropshire Light Infantry.
 He was wounded and taken prisoner on 21/22nd March, 1918, when the 1st KSLI took the full force of the German Spring Offensive.
 Almost two-thirds of the Battalion became casualties, either killed, wounded or missing.
-Frederick died on 7th October, 1918 while a prisoner of war in Germany.
+Frederick died of influenza on 7th October, 1918 at a military hospital in Dusseldorf.
 He is buried in Cologne Southern Cemetery.

 Private Ball, 31283, was awarded the Victory and British Medals.

 PRISONER OF WAR IN GERMANY [Bridgnorth Journal, Saturday 11th May, 1918] 31883 Private Frederick Ball, 1st K.S.L.I. youngest son of Mrs. M. A. Ball, 14 Listley Street, Bridgnorth, was posted as missing after an engagement on March 21-22.
 The Central Prisoners of War Commitee subsequently received the information that he was a prisoner of war in Germany, and a post-card was later received from Pte.
 Ball stating that he was a prisoner and wounded.

 This memorial has mostly been compiled from official sources.
 It would be good to be able to expand it with more personal material - memories, stories, photos, etc. If you have any suitable material or any corrections please contact Greg.
 For news of updates follow @BridgnorthHeros on Twitter.